 While Christmas has traditionally celebrated the Christian concept of the coming of Jesus and the hopes that are associated with the miraculous birth, the history of Yule as a late-December celebration of the winter solstice dates well into pre-Christian times.
-When the two holidays were combined in an attempt to diffuse the pagan solstice, it could be argued that many of the traditions of the old meshed with and into those of the new.
+When the two holidays were combined in an attempt to diffuse pagan influence by those in religious power, many of the traditions of the old meshed with and into those of the new.

 Devereaux seems to write with a no-holds abandon of anything thought to be sacred about Santa, his elves, or any of the iconic creatures that many traditionally associate with the holidays (the Easter Bunny’s tale may be the most tragic).
 The author has no problem imagining the “what if” scenario of Santa being an ancient pagan god who has forgotten his identity but must inevitably succumb to his lustful nature.
 A chance (or manipulated) meeting with the Tooth Fairy (you don’t want to know where she pulls those shiny coins from) rekindles an epic sexual connection between the two.
 What ensues is a magical, twisted, and often hysterical romp that nearly devastates the accepted holiday order of things.